nehalgarg2601-cloud/Ace_spacenet_7/README.md

-# SpaceNet 7 Building Segmentation usng HRNet-W48
+# SpaceNet 7 Building Segmentation using HRNet-W48

 The SpaceNet 7 dataset contains multi-temporal satellite imagery with building footprint annotations across varying conditions.
 This project focuses on **detecting building footprints from satellite images** using a deep learning-based segmentation model.